 HMP Lindholme is located on the site of a former Royal Air Force (RAF) base, approximately 10 miles north of Doncaster.
 It covers an area of 100 acres within the perimeter fence and was opened as a prison in 1985.
 During 2011/12 the operation of the prison was put out to tender to the private sector, but it was eventually decided in 2013 to keep the prison under public control.
-The #1 governor is Mark Hanson and the prison has a capacity of 1010.
+The #1 governor since November 2016 has been Simon Walters and the prison has a capacity of 935.
 It is part of the Yorkshire & Humberside region and is run by HMPS.

 A purpose built Segregation Unit was built in 2008 which can hold 22 prisoners